Opinion | Sixty years late, right-wingers join the counterculture

 Covering the hypocrisy of the Trump right is a full-time beat these days.
 “Law and order” Republicans now embrace insurrectionists.
 Those who decried “cancel culture” now ban books and history lessons.
 Conservatives who supported “tort reform” now enshrine the rights of private citizens to sue one another.
 A party that welcomed libertarians now has officials incentivizing people to report on their neighbors.
 Onetime Cold Warriors now sympathize with Putin.

-Now, the inconsistency over street protests is literally Black and White.
+The inconsistency over street protests is particularly black and white.

 When a convoy of White people in trucks promotes chaos and lawlessness on the northern border, Republican officials call them heroes, and former president Donald Trump invites them to the United States.
 When a caravan of Brown people on foot posed a remote chance of chaos and lawlessness on the southern border in 2018, Trump called in the military to protect against the “MANY CRIMINALS.”